 - Clean your pavers or walkway: With time, particles such as dust, dirt, leaves will combine with sands in the joint to create a perfect place for moss to survive.
 You can prevent this from happening by regularly cleaning the surface with a broom.
 This process will also limit the growth of existing ones.
 And with time, you will have your home clear of moss.

 - Keep it dry: Moss is known to thrive in damp and humid conditions.
-If you notice moss’ growth around your home, you could check around broken pipes or leaky faucets.
+If you notice moss’ growth around your home, you could check around for broken pipes or leaky faucets.
 Stop the moisture in the area by making the necessary adjustment and repairs.
-Also, always be ready to remove standing water around your home either with a broom or blower, especially in a shady area, as soon as possible.
+Also, always be ready to remove standing water around your home either with a broom or blower, especially in shady areas, as soon as possible.
 You can also fix water-logged areas to keep the area water-free.

 - Get rid of new moss quickly: Don’t overlook and greenish growth on your concrete or pavers.
 If overlooked or left unchecked, it will colonize the area and steal your pavers’ appealing look.
 When this happens, you get rid of them using any of the methods highlighted above.
 If you use a pressure washer while removing moss from your pavers, this may result in the pavers’ loss of sand.
 When this happens, don’t forget to replace the jointing sand to keep your pavers intact and weeds-free.